Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Experiments

-\textbf{Experimental Setup} \ \ We evaluate DDSPO on text-to-image alignment tasks using pretrained diffusion models.
-A preference dataset is constructed by sampling 200K prompts from DiffusionDB~\citep{diffusionDB}, which serve as the original conditions $\vc$.
-For each prompt $\vc$, we generate a perturbed caption $\vc^-$ by randomly removing 40\% to 70\% of the tokens, thereby reducing semantic specificity and content richness.
-To assess text-to-image alignment, we evaluate each model on the GenEval~\citep{ghosh2023geneval} and T2I-CompBench~\citep{huang2023t2i} benchmarks, which are designed to measure compositional and semantic consistency between text prompts and generated images.
-Additionally, we compute the Fréchet Inception Distance (FID)~\citep{FID} and Inception Score (IS)~\citep{IS} on 30K images generated from MS-COCO~\citep{mscoco} validation prompts to assess output quality and diversity.
+\textbf{Experimental Setup} \ \ As no publicly available preference-labeled dataset exists for text-to-image alignment, we instantiate the contrastive policy pair using TF-CPP.
+For a fair comparison, we train D-DPO and DSPO on the same TF-CPP-constructed preference pairs $(\x_0^w,\x_0^l)$.
+We sample 200K prompts from DiffusionDB~\cite{diffusionDB} as the original conditions $\vc$; for each $\vc$, we generate a perturbed caption $\vc^-$ by randomly removing 40\% to 70\% of the tokens, thereby reducing semantic specificity and content richness.
+To assess text-to-image alignment, we evaluate each model on the GenEval~\cite{ghosh2023geneval} and T2I-CompBench~\cite{huang2023t2i} benchmarks, which are designed to measure compositional and semantic consistency between text prompts and generated images.
+Additionally, we compute the Fréchet Inception Distance (FID)~\cite{FID} and Inception Score (IS)~\cite{IS} on 30K images generated from MS-COCO~\cite{mscoco} validation prompts to assess output quality and diversity.